aradmargalit/phobos/docs/lessons.md

   Becuase `process.env.REACT_APP_X` is interpolated/replaced at _build_ time, you need to expose environment variables from `docker-compose.yml` during the "build phase".

+- Now for the real plot twist - I wouldn't recommend serving the front end on its own.
+It's possible, but for small-scale applications, I find it easier to have the API serve up the client bundle.

 - If we plan on using cookies for sessions management (which we are in this application), `fetch` calls need to include credentials:

   ```javascript